DPotoyan/Chem324/_sources/ch03/note04.md

 ### Commutations of operators

-- From linear algebra we know that order of matrix multiplicaiton matters and that $AB\neq BA$ for two matrices $A$ and $B$

-- Thus we generally ecpect  $\hat{A}\hat{B} \neq \hat{B}\hat{A}$.
-- We can quantify relationship between two operators by computing the **Commutator**:

 :::{admonition} **Commutator $\hat{A}$ and $\hat{B}$**
 :class: important

 $${\left[\hat{A},\hat{B}\right]f = \left(\hat{A}\hat{B} - \hat{B}\hat{A}\right)f}$$
 :::

+- From linear algebra we know that order of matrix multiplicaiton matters and that $AB\neq BA$ for two matrices $A$ and $B$
+- Thus we also generally ecpect  $\hat{A}\hat{B} \neq \hat{B}\hat{A}$ for any two operators.

+- We can quantify relationship between two operators by computing the **Commutator**
     - If the commutator is zero, it means that order in multiplication of operators or matrices can be changed.
     - If the commutator is non-zero, the order matters and can not be changed!

 :::{admonition} **Example**